PhysioLabXR/PhysioLabXRDocs/source/RPCs/Async-Unity.rst

             Args:
                 input0 (str): the input string
             """
+            self.LongRunningTask()
             print(f"Received input: {input0}")
             return Empty()

         @async_rpc
         def AsyncRPCNoArgNoReturn(self, empty:Empty) -> Empty:
             """
-            Tgus us ab example of an RPC method that takes no arguments and returns nothing.
+            This is an async RPC method that takes no arguments and returns nothing.
             Args:
                 empty (Empty): no input expected just passing Empty.
             """
+            self.LongRunningTask()
             print("Server received the no-input call")
             return Empty()

+        def LongRunningTask(self):
+            cycle = 100000
+            for i in range(cycle):
+                print(f"Spinning {i}/{cycle}")

-This function has a for loop that runs 100,000 times to simulate a long-running task.
+In all these functions, we run a ``LongRunningTask``, where we have a for loop that runs 100,000 times to simulate a long-running task.

-There are times where you may have a function that does not have a return value, say if you want to initiate training but do not have anything to return after it is done.
-You can also see the two  scripts involving if you have an input without an output or return value as functions named AsyncRPCOneArgNoReturn and AsyncRPCNoArgNoReturn respectively.

 Add this script to the `Scripting tab` in PhysioLab\ :sup:`XR`.

 3. Create a Unity client.